Vince Power: Festivals

-Charitable Work
+Charitable work

-Power has been involved in a number of charitable organisations, particularly Cradle, a Bosnian Children's Charity.
+Power was involved in a number of charitable organisations, particularly Cradle, a Bosnian Children's Charity.

-Through various fundraising methods, including collections at the festivals, Power has helped to rebuild a primary school in Mostar, and in Thailand following the Tsumani.
-He is also closely associated with the Phillip Hall Memorial Fund, and is a patron of UNICEF, Human Rights Watch and the Depression Alliance.
+Through various fundraising methods, including collections at the festivals, Power had helped to rebuild a primary school in Mostar, and in Thailand following the Tsumani.
+He was also closely associated with the Phillip Hall Memorial Fund, and was a patron of UNICEF, Human Rights Watch and the Depression Alliance.

 Achievements and awards

-Power has promoted many shows and been involved with many projects at The Roundhouse and has donated to their redevelopment of The Roundhouse which will have the 'Vince Power Music Studio' in his honour as well as being a patron of its Millennial Committee.
+Power promoted many shows and was involved with many projects at The Roundhouse, and donated to their redevelopment of The Roundhouse which will have the 'Vince Power Music Studio' in his honour as well as being a patron of its Millennial Committee.

-In 2006, Power was appointed a CBE.
+In the 2006 Special Honours, Power was appointed an Honorary Commander of the Order of the British Empire (CBE).